Azure/communication-ui-library/packages/calling-component-bindings/review/beta/calling-component-bindings.api.md

 import { AddPhoneNumberOptions } from '@azure/communication-calling';
 import { AreEqual } from '@internal/acs-ui-common';
 import { AudioDeviceInfo } from '@azure/communication-calling';
+import { BackgroundBlurConfig } from '@azure/communication-calling-effects';
+import { BackgroundReplacementConfig } from '@azure/communication-calling-effects';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';
 import { CallClientState } from '@internal/calling-stateful-client';